-well-defined In a area create an enclosure with floor markers (slats).
-Three children with bibs play the role of zookeepers, other the children escaped are monkeys.
+In a well-defined area create an enclosure with floor markers (slats).

+Three children with bibs play the role of zookeepers, the other children are escaped monkeys.

 The little monkeys run around while the zookeepers have to touch them to get them into the enclosure.
 Monkeys in the enclosure can be liberated if another free monkey touches them.
 The round is played for a limited time (3 minutes), then the number of monkeys caught is counted before the zookeepers are changed for a new round.